Dynatrace/dynatrace-operator/doc/olm.md

 ## What is actually happening

-**DISCLAIMER: This is only a quick and simple explanation more detailed description [here](https://olm.operatorframework.io/docs/tasks/creating-a-catalog/)**
+**DISCLAIMER: This is only a quick and simple explanation more detailed description check the [olm-docs](https://olm.operatorframework.io/docs/tasks/creating-a-catalog/)**

 First lets understand each part we are creating.